What Is Waterjet Cutting?

 Parts and products produced through the waterjet process vary greatly in regard to material, size, shape, complexity, and use.
 Some examples of products that utilize waterjet cutting are:

-- For the automotive industry: body and insulation components
+- Automotive industry: body and interior components

 Expert Waterjet Cutting Services from AquaJet Services

 AquaJet Services is a family-owned business offering custom waterjet cutting and fabrication services to the industrial sector.
 Our facility is equipped with 5-axis waterjets that offer the highest cutting precision and pressures available.
 This equipment accommodates a wide range of materials—from metals, plastics, and rubber to ceramics, glass, and stone—in thicknesses from .001” up to 18” or more.

 By partnering with us for their waterjet cutting needs, our customers benefit from our: